So, what makes a successful social media marketing strategy plan?

-Step 1: Audit this year’s social media performance
+Step 1: Audit your previous social media performance

-Before you can start considering next year’s social media marketing strategy, it is crucial that you gain an in-depth understanding of your brand’s social performance in the previous year, half-year or quarter.
+Before you can start considering your social media marketing strategy, it is crucial that you gain an in-depth understanding of your brand’s social performance in the previous year, half-year or quarter.
 We’ll speak in term of “years” for the purposes of this guide.

 Look carefully at the metrics from each social channel so you can see where and how you have generated leads, driven traffic to your website, pushed social follows, and increased conversions.

-Make sure you align these results with the goals you set for your 2018 marketing strategy.
+Make sure you align these results with the goals you set for the previous year.
 Although a high number of likes and shares of a particular campaign you ran may look encouraging, ultimately you need to ensure every campaign is achieving its specific pre-defined objectives.

 Tracking social metrics in relation to your brand’s social goals will allow you to monitor whether your social media performance has been successful in terms of ROI (return on investment).